jinx-vi-0/QuoteQuest/README.md

 4. Use the "Copy" icon to copy the quote to your clipboard.
 5. To listen to the quote, click the "speaker" icon.

-## Feedback and Support:

-If you encounter any problems while using QuoteQuest or have suggestions for improvement, please open an issue on this repository.
-Your feedback is highly valuable to me!

-## Connect with Me:

-Stay updated with the latest news and announcements by following me on [LinkedIn](https://www.linkedin.com/in/jinx-vi/) and [Twitter](https://twitter.com/_jinx_vi_).

-We hope you enjoy using QuoteQuest as much as I enjoyed creating it!
+### We hope you enjoy using QuoteQuest as much as I enjoyed creating it!